antijingoist/atw-dashboard/readme.md

 * Instances having issues are highlighted in red.

-* Pick one project to track and see your stats: how much data you've saved, and your position in the leaderboard.
+* Displays each of your projects on the left: how much data you've saved, and your position in the leaderboard.

 * An aggregate log that shows your instances are in fact doing work.